AllSystemsRGeorge/Job-Quest/README.md

 ### Continued development
 ​
-Although we are proud of what we have made, there are still more room for improvement.
-We would like to save and display more information about the jobs that we are interested or have applied to.
-We included a search input so that we can search specific job given several jobs we have applied to.
-We would also like to further improve the user authentication.
+Although we are proud of what we have made, there are still more room for improvement:

+-further improve the user authentication
+-add some a reward system for when users create/applied to a certain number of jobs to make it more fun and motivating for users
+-adding a user profile page so that users are able to make the app more customizable (profile pic etc.)
+-add a functionality where user is able to compare Card A with Card B with Card C etc, so they can compare the different job offers side by side

 ## Authors
 ​